randaalex/finance_bot/pkg/firefly/docs/RuleGroupsApi.md

     id := int32(1) // int32 | The ID of the rule group.
     start := time.Now() // string | A date formatted YYYY-MM-DD, to limit the transactions the actions will be applied to.
 Both the start date and the end date must be present.  (optional) end := time.Now() // string | A date formatted YYYY-MM-DD, to limit the transactions the actions will be applied to.
-Both the start date and the end date must be present.  (optional) accounts := "1,2,3" // string | Limit the testing of the rule group to these asset accounts.
-Only asset accounts will be accepted.
+Both the start date and the end date must be present.  (optional) accounts := []int64{int64(123)} // []int64 | Limit the triggering of the rule group to these asset accounts or liabilities.
+Only asset accounts and liabilities will be accepted.
 Other types will be silently dropped.  (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)